 Making Your Own Mandala

 While they seem to be such an intricate weaving of patterns, mandalas are surprisingly easy to create.
 There are several different methods and tools you can use to make your own mandala.

 Remember the pie piece mandala coloring method?
-There's a similar way to draw your own mandalas.
+There’s a similar way to draw your own mandalas.
 Start at the center of a piece of paper, and draw one line out to the nearest edge.
 Now draw another line out from the center; make sure that the angle between the two lines will evenly factor into 360, otherwise your mandala will not be symmetrical.
 Use a compass to measure this angle before drawing the second line.
-You can find a list of common measurements below.
+We’ve included a table of common measurements to help.